EdwardDeaver/ControlMyLights/README.md

-# TwitchChatLightControl
+# Control My Lights
-Using Twitch Chat to control my lights.
-This project is built around Message Oriented Middleware model.
+Using SocketIO, Twitch chat, YouTube chat to build an interactive activation to raise money for Feeding America.

+Operates in a Message Oriented Middleware paradigm.
 ## Local machine install INSTRUCTIONS:
 ### Windows:
 * PYTHON 3.8 MUST BE INSTALLED - Use one from MS Store